elleaech/ota_design/readme.md

 ## GETTING STARTED
 -----------------
-To visualize code flow: `main/main.c` and follow routines
+- To visualize code flow: `main/main.c` and then follow routines

+- To build:
 ```
 get_idf
 idf.py build